Shakib2002/Shakib2002/README.md

 * 🚀  I'm currently working on [Programming Problem Solving at CodeForces](http://codeforces.com/profile/shakib12)
 * 🧠  I'm learning ML.
 * 🤝  I'm open to collaborating on any Project.
 * ⚡  If you are not willing to learn, No one can help you.
-If you are Determined to learn, No one can stop you.
+If you are determined to learn, No one can stop you.

 <a href="https://www.github.com/Shakib2002" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Shakib2002?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>